theplatypus/test-pages/docs/index.md

    - `X`, a `V*D1` matrix mapping each vertice with a vector of `D1` elements (color, etc.)
    - `E`, a `V*V*D2` matrix mapping each edge with a vector of `D2` elements

 We can merge `A` and `E` to get an *adjacency tensor* of shape `N*N*D2`, depending of the GNN implementation used.
 Note that if edges labels are qualitative, you should always use a one-hot encoding, and so a `E` matrix.
-The only case where a "flat" `A` is acceptable is when edges labels are purely quantitative (or inexistent).
+The only case where a "flat" `A` is acceptable is when edges labels are purely quantitative (or if edges are not labelled).

 In any case, `Scott` can help to get a standardized adjacency matrix, such as isomophic graph will have the exact same adjacency matrices, which can help learning process by bringing the "same elements towards the same neurons".